AhmadHassan71/AhmadHassan71/README.md

 - Tools: GitHub, VS Code, VisualStudio, Eclipse

 ## Personal Projects
+- [Chameleon](https://github.com/VertoTechnologies/Chameleon) - Chameleon: The ultimate language exchange platform designed to transform the way you connect, communicate, and learn new languages.
+Named after the adaptable and colorful chameleon, our app helps users seamlessly integrate into diverse linguistic communities, offering personalized and engaging experiences to foster effective language learning.
 - [Fintech Advise](https://github.com/FarazRashid/FintechAdvise) - FintechAdvise: A cutting-edge FinTech platform revolutionizing financial wellness.
 With personalized financial planning, smart investment strategies, real-time monitoring, educational resources, and robust security, FinTechAdvise empowers users to take control of their financial futures
 - [Surmaiya](https://github.com/AhmadHassan71/Surmaiya) - Surmaiya: Go beyond generic music recommendations – dive deep into your favorite genres and personalize your musical journey.
 - [Mentor Me](https://github.com/AhmadHassan71/Mentor-Me)- An application to connect users with potential coaches related to the fields they are interested in.